NicolasBernaerts/tasmota/hilink-detector/README.md

 You should see a graphical target range display on the main page with your device type.

 > [!WARNING]
 > Power supply voltage depends on Hi-Link device.
-Please check device documentation to select proper voltage.
+Please check device documentation to connect proper voltage output.

 # Generic commands